mhtutunchi/todo-list-website/README.md

 2. Edit `db.php` file and put your MySQL database connection details.

-written by Mohammadhossein and Sahand
+written by Mohammadhossein and Sahand for IE course